Sienkiewicz/tetris_project/README.md

 ## Future scope
 - change view of game (CSS)
-- build this game completely resposive and easy to use on every platform
+- make this game fully responsive and easy to use on any platform
-- add simple writing best score and ranking
+- add simple record of the best result and rating
 - login with gmail
 - add the next type of Tetris, where at the start the field will have partially filled rows, depending on the level.